Erotemic/ubelt/README.rst

     ub.Timerit  # powerful multiline alternative to timeit ub.Cacher  # configuration based on-disk cachine
     ub.cmd  # combines the best of subprocess.Popen and os.system
-    ub.hash_data  # extremely useful with Cacher to config strings ub.repr2  # readable representations of nested data structures ub.download  # why is this not a one liner --- also see grabdata for the same thing, but builtin caching. ub.AutoDict  # one of the most useful tools in Perl, ub.modname_to_modpath  # (works via static analysis)
+    ub.hash_data  # hash mutable python containers, useful with Cacher to config strings ub.repr2  # readable representations of nested data structures ub.download  # why is this not a one liner --- also see grabdata for the same thing, but builtin caching. ub.AutoDict  # one of the most useful tools in Perl, recursive default dicts of dicts ub.JobPool   # easy multi-threading / multi-procesing / or single-threaded processing ub.modname_to_modpath  # (works via static analysis)
     ub.modpath_to_modname  # (works via static analysis)
     ub.import_module_from_path  # (Unlike importlib, this does not break pytest)